 What is the Automation Pyramid?Automation pyramid is a pictorial example of the different levels of automation in a factory

-So what exactly is the automation pyramid?
+So exactly what is the automation pyramid?
 It is a pictorial example of the different levels of automation in a factory or industry.
 It also serves as a visual example of how technology is being integrated into industry.
 So let’s take a closer look and try to break the pyramid down.

 Beginning on the bottom of the pyramid is what we will refer to as the “field” level.
 These are the devices, actuators, and sensors that you see in the field or on the production floor.

 If you think of it this way, the field level is the production floor that does the physical work and monitoring.
 Electric motors, hydraulic and pneumatic actuators to move machinery, proximity switches used to detect that movement or certain materials, photoelectric switches that detect similar things will all play a part in the field level.

 The next level is referred to as the control level.
 This is where the PLC’s and PID’s come in to play.